-In Chapter Three the subject of the gunas was introduced.
-They were briefly mentioned in Chapter Four, and now this fourteenth chapter is devoted to them.
-The first two verses are reminiscent of others we have encountered already: “I shall declare, further, the highest knowledge, the best of all knowledge, having known which all the sages have gone from here to supreme perfection.
-Resorting to this knowledge, and arriving at a state of identity with Me, even at the creation of the world they are not born, nor do they tremble at its dissolution” (14:1, 2).
+In chapter three the subject of the gunas was introduced.
+They were briefly mentioned in chapter four, and now this fourteenth chapter is devoted to them.
+The first two verses are reminiscent of others we have encountered already:

+The Holy Lord said: Again I shall explain to you the highest of knowledges, the best of all knowledge, having known which all the sages attained to the highest perfection.
+Resorting to this knowledge they attain identity with me.
+At creation they are not born, nor do they tremble at its dissolving (14:1-2).

 In contrast we have the rich, multilevel, and wide-embracing philosophies of the East, philosophies that are demonstrable, whose esoteric principles are proven by the observable changes in those that fulfill them.
 Much of the time they appear inconsistent, even contradictory, but that is a characteristic of reality itself.
 They often say the same thing about differing subjects.
 For example, in Hinduism all the sahasranamavalis (collections of one thousand titles) addressed to various deities declare each of them to be the only true deity, and a great deal of the same titles are attributed to them all.
 It is, furthermore, usual for a Hindu to recite several of these over a period of time without any unease whatsoever.
 I have known yogis who would say: “The one thing you need is…,” and then name differing things at different times.
 Of course.
-Eastern religion does not “make sense” it IS sense, and it makes the adherent sensible.
+Sanatana Dharma does not “make sense,” it is sense, and it makes the adherent sensible.

 More than once already, Krishna has stated his intention to give us the highest wisdom.
 And has spoken differently each time.
 Now he does it again, but giving us an understanding of what true wisdom really does for the wise.

 Knowledge (jnana) must be sought for.
 True, it is already inside us, but what value is that to us who are blind to it?
-We must open our eyes–or remove the debris that separates us from it.
+We must open our eyes or remove the debris that separates us from it.
 In the newborn infant are all the faculties and powers of the adult.
 Yet that means nothing to the infant.
 In time the inner seeds will manifest and adulthood be gained.
 It is the same with us.
 There is a necessary search for Truth, but that search must be an inner search, the practice of yoga.

-The Supreme Perfection attained by the sages is Brahman, Infinity Itself.
+The Supreme Perfection attained by the sages is Brahman, Infinity itself.
 It is not mere freedom from fault or a plenitude of good attributes.
 It is a transcending of the condition in which good or bad, vice or virtue, can exist–a transcendence in which there is not even the possibility of their existence.